Reality Tours & Travel was founded in 2005 by Chris Way and Krishna Pujari. Krishna told our founding story in 2015 on the TEDx stage

 Reality Tours has undergone a series of changes and expansion over the years.
 In 2011, Reality Tours started offering tours in South Mumbai with the creation of the Local Transport, Market and Night Tours.

-In the summer of 2014, we opened our office in New Delhi and began working within the slum, Sanjay Colony—located in the Okhla Industrial Area, India’s largest industrial area.
+In the summer of 2014, we opened our office in New Delhi and began working within the slum, Sanjay Colony—located in Okhla, India’s largest industrial area.
 We then offered Old Delhi Tours, Old Delhi Street Food Tours, and Sightseeing Tours, followed by Agra Tours.
 To further our commitment to reinvesting 80% of all profits back to the community, we used Delhi profits to replicate Reality Gives’ English classes and Computer Program in Sanjay Colony.

-Reality Group now welcomes over 15,000 guests each year and employs over 50 members of staff.
+Before the Covid pandemic Reality Group used to welcome over 15,000 guests each year and employ over 50 members of staff.